Chairing organisational groups

 Participants will gain insights into effective leadership strategies, decision-making frameworks, and governance structures that support strong, cohesive organisational groups.
 Whether you’re an experienced chair or stepping into the role for the first time, this session will provide practical tools and expert guidance to navigate the responsibilities of chairing with confidence and impact.

-This webinar will address the interpersonal dynamics that come into play when managing multiple organisations with varying priorities and cultures.
+This webinar will address the boardroom dynamics that come into play when managing multiple organisations with varying priorities and cultures.
 Participants will learn how to foster a culture of trust and collaboration among leaders from different entities, while also ensuring that each organisation’s unique identity is respected.

 Key topics will include communication techniques for bridging gaps between diverse stakeholders, conflict resolution strategies, and the importance of building relationships that enhance the overall cohesion of the group.
 This session will equip leaders with the skills necessary to navigate the complexities of multi-organisation leadership in an increasingly interconnected business world.